Debbierise001/DSA-Project-Documentation-2/README.md

 - Some employee ratings were missing or labeled "Not Rated".

 ### References
-- Sample dataset from training program
+- Sample dataset from the training program
 - Analysis done using Power BI

 ### Project Screenshots